codiga/doc.codiga.io/docs/integration-ci.md

 on another repository.
 You can specify a revision (flag `--target-revision`) or specific branch (`--target-branch`) to compare against.

-You can also use your Github/Gitlab or Bitbucket credentials to checkout the target repository (flag `--kind`).
+You can also use your GitHub/Gitlab or Bitbucket credentials to checkout the target repository (flag `--kind`).

-You can use it as follow:
+You can use it as follows:

 ```bash